How to Convert Numbers to Text in Excel?

 =SUMPRODUCT(– (EXACT( TEXT(E5, “mmyy”), TEXT( B5:B19, “mmyy”)) ), C5:C19)

-In both the above cases, the date is given in cell E5 is first converted to “MMYY” format and the dates given in cells B5:B19 are also converted to the same format and then matched.
-In the first case, wherever, there is a match, it will return TRUE else FALSE making an array.
-This array is then converted to numbers using ISNUMBER returning an array of 0 and 1.
-The SUMPRODUCT function will then count the number of 1 (i.e, TRUE i.e, where the match was found) returning the number of transactions.
+In both the above cases, the date is given in cell E5 is first converted to “MMYY” format, and the dates are given in cells B5:B19 are also converted to the same format and then matched.
+In the first case, wherever there is a match, it will return TRUE else FALSE, making an array.
+This array is then converted to numbers using ISNUMBERISNUMBERISNUMBER function in excel is an information function that checks if the referred cell value is numeric or non-numeric.
+Its output is a boolean value (“True,” if the “value” parameter is numeric or “False” if the “value” parameter is non-numeric)., returning an array of 0 and 1.
+The SUMPRODUCT function will then count the number of 1 (i.e., TRUE, i.e., where the match was found) returning the number of transactions.
 In the latter case, the EXACT function will get the corresponding value wherever there is a match.
 The SUMPRODUCT function will then sum the total transactions where a match was obtained.

 This has been a guide to Convert Numbers to Text in Excel.
 Here we discuss how to convert numbers using two methods – 1) Text Function and 2) Format Cell Options.
 Here we also see case studies where you can convert numbers to text in excel for appropriate usage along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –